Santhoshkumard11/Flask-Calculator-Beginner-Docker/README.md

 # Flask-Calculator-Beginner
 This is Beginners Friendly Flask Application which does the basic arithmetic operations (+,-,*,/)

+Visit the Docker Hub to see more containers

 ## Pull the docker Image
 ```
 docker pull santhoshkdhana/flask-calculator-beginner:latest